Capabilities

 Every investigation enriches the Production Context Graph:

-- New connections discovered between services, failure modes, and resolutions
+- New connections between services, failure modes, and resolutions are recorded.

-- Dead-end paths are deprioritized to save time in future investigations
+- Dead-end paths are deprioritized to save time later.

-- Skill gaps identified during investigations prompt Production Context Graph improvements
+- Skill gaps found during an investigation prompt Production Context Graph improvements.

-This creates a continuous improvement cycle where institutional knowledge compounds over time instead of being lost to turnover and context-switching.
+Institutional knowledge then compounds over time instead of being lost to turnover and context-switching.